coindustry/TodoList/README.md

 A simple to-do list web application built with React.

 Table of Contents
-Demo

 Features
 Getting Started
 Prerequisites
 Installation
 Usage
 Contributing
-License
-Demo
-Include a link to a live demo of your application if it's hosted online.
-If not, you can skip this section.

 Features
 Add new to-do items
 Remove existing to-do items
-List of to-do items with checkboxes
 Responsive design (works on various screen sizes) Getting Started
 These instructions will help you set up a copy of this project on your local machine for development and testing purposes.